borisbaldassari/alambic/doc/pages_md/05_Documentation/21_Research.md

 The actual implementation of the GenericR plugin can serve as a reference to understand how R code chunks work and how to display data or graphics in the document.

 Depending on the configuration of the project, other data files can be loaded directly from the `input` and `output` directories.
-See the example of the metrics reference file read command in the R markdown file itself.
+See the example of the Git analysis in the GenericR R markdown file.